Lutong Airstrip (Decommissioned)

 A legacy of World War II Japanese occupation, and bombed by allied forces multiple times during the Japanese occupation (see: History: Decline & War), this airstrip was then reconditioned and put into service by 1954, to actually became a destination of commercial passenger-carrying planes when Malayan Airways expanded its Borneo service air network, and remained so until Miri Airport runway was built.

 It was used by Royal Dutch Shell for air operations, which was by then operating several aircraft and seaplanes of their own that replaced theirs ships used to supply neighboring Seria with newspapers, mail, and cold storage food supply and other amenities, in addition to becoming used as air ambulances and photo reconnaissance flights, all of which fly out of Lutong Airfield.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 These kinds of flights continued to much later when they operated Super Puma helicopters to offshore installations and Twin Otters to other land-based regions by the 1980s.
 The airstrip had an ICAO code "WMLU".

 The airstrip had basic hangars, a terminal and a control tower, with a strip paved runway.
 What makes it unique at this airstrip is that it was located on a piece of peninsula land in between the sea and Miri River, with a road right by the sea at the end of the runway.
 So when a plane or helicopter came in to land, crossing lights and a barrier was activated by the airport controllers to stop cars along the seaside road (adjacent to Lutong Beach) to allow planes to land.